-The high-volume bottom-loading terminal in Kentucky, USA, was originally built in the 1970s, but had undergone a number of "on the fly" upgrades, expansions and reconfigurations to its truck-loading lanes.

-These modifications had ultimately resulted in an unorganized loading-system layout.
+The high-volume bottom-loading terminal in Kentucky, USA, was originally built in the 1970s, but had undergone a number of 'on the fly' upgrades, expansions and reconfigurations to its truck-loading lanes.
+These modifications had ultimately resulted in an unorganised loading-system layout.
 Specifically, the system had grown to consist of a hodge-podge of components that was cumbersome to operate due to poorly spaced and incompatible arms.
 This led to loading inefficiencies while putting increased strain on the drivers via the non-ergonomic system design.

-In the search for a solution, the terminal operator and his loading-arm system provider determined that the biggest issue was the fact the loading arms did not effectively cross over one another.
+In the search for a solution, the

+terminal operator and its loading-arm system provider determined that the biggest issue was the fact the loading arms did not effectively cross over one another.
 This meant that it had become difficult for the drivers to access the required arm without needing to move other arms out of the way first, or to load more than one compartment at a time.

-So, a new layout design that incorporated the ideal spacing and staggering of the arm mounts was created featuring short-range hose loaders that allow simultaneous connecting to and filling of up to three product lines.
+So, a new layout design that incorporated the ideal spacing and

+A hodge-podge of components can lead to loading inefficiencies while putting increased strain on the drivers via the non-ergonomic system design staggering of the arm mounts was created featuring short-range hose loaders that allow simultaneous connecting to and filling of up to three product lines.
 They are generally stored horizontally with only slight upward or downward movement required to align the coupler with the truck adaptor.
-Additionally, dry-break API couplers (see Sidebar) with the ability to ensure reliable and easy connection to a tank truck or railcar were added.
+Additionally, dry-break API couplers (see Couplers: unsung terminal heroes in box) with the ability to ensure reliable and easy connection to a tank truck or railcar were added.

-Additionally, new mounting risers for the truck lanes were spec'd and designed that enabled the loading arms to be installed in the optimal mounting configuration.
+Additionally, new mounting risers for the truck lanes were 'spec'd' and designed that enabled the loading arms to be installed in the optimal mounting configuration.